 Preeclampsia is most common for women during their first pregnancy during the third trimester.
 It is also more common in women with diabetes, obese women, teens or those over 40, and those with family history.
 It affects 1 in 20 pregnancies making it the most common complication that can occur during a pregnancy.

-The only treatment or cure for preeclampsia is delivery of the baby.
+The only treatment or cure for preeclampsia is the delivery of the baby.
 It must be done immediately upon diagnosis.
-If the baby is not delivered it can lead to serious long term or fatal consequences for mother and child.
+If the baby is not delivered, it can lead to serious long-term or fatal consequences for mother and child.